 The quantity limits for putting text material online are much the same as for copying, with one major exception.
 Only one part of a book may be made available online at any one time, across the whole University.
 This means that once one part of a book has been put in QUT Readings, another part cannot be added, even if requested by a different lecturer for a different unit.
 Consult Copyright Guidelines - Putting Readings Online (PDF, 212KB) for more detail.

-When using images from third party sources in lecture notes and slides on your unit website, consult Copyright Compliance Guidelines for QUT Blackboard (PDF, 211KB) and the Quick guide to copyright in QUT Blackboard (available as a drop-down menu or in PDF).
+When using images from third party sources in lecture notes and slides on your unit website, consult Copyright Compliance Guidelines for QUT Learning Management Systems (PDF, 73KB) and the Quick guide to copyright in QUT Blackboard (available as a drop-down menu or in PDF).

 Recordings of broadcasts copied under the statutory educational licence (Screenrights Agreement) may be made available online.
 For more information on this licence, consult TV and Radio.
 Online copies must have the prescribed warning notice attached.
 The warning notice is attached as part of the QUT Media Warehouse upload process; or, by the streaming platform provider.
 Access must be restricted to QUT staff and students only.
 See Streaming video and off-air recordings for more information.